docker/sbx-releases/SECURITY.md

 # Security Policy

-The maintainers of Docker Dash take security seriously.
+The maintainers of Dash by Docker take security seriously.
 If you discover a security issue, please bring it to their attention right away!

 ## Reporting a Vulnerability